sammysun0711/openvino.genai/samples/cpp/rag_sample/README.md

 Two steps for pgvector:
 1. Build and install pgvector
    Download and install [Visual Studio 2022 Community](https://visualstudio.microsoft.com/downloads/).
 The installation must include the Desktop development with C++ workload, and the C++ MFC for latest v143 build tools (x86 & x64) optional component.
 Refer to [Install C and C++ support in Visual Studio](https://learn.microsoft.com/en-us/cpp/build/vscpp-step-0-installation?view=msvc-170).
-   Run `Developer Command Prompt for VS 2022` as Administrator, then use nmake to build and install pgvector:
+   Run `x64 Native Tools Command Prompt for VS 2022` as Administrator, then use nmake to build and install pgvector:
     ```bat
     set "PGROOT=C:\Program Files\PostgreSQL\16"
     cd %TEMP%